aahsnr/Nisfere/README.md

 > 🔁 You can switch themes using the `change-theme.sh` script found in the `~/.nisfere/scripts/` directory.

+> The colors are applied to Alacritty, Gtk theme, Bpytop, Hyprland colors, VSCode, Swaylock, Nisfere Panel
 ---

 ### 📌 Panel Configuration